 Hello, my name’s Alissa and I’m a librarian, residing at the intersection of metadata and technology.
 Currently I work as a web archivist, saving the Australian internet from itself and organising archived web resources for improved discovery and accessibility.
-My professional interests include critical and radical cataloguing, post-MARC bibliographic formats, library user experience, Indigenous theories of knowledge in the GLAM sector and the environmental impact of library work.
+My professional interests include critical and radical cataloguing, post-MARC bibliographic formats, Indigenous theories of knowledge in the GLAM sector and the environmental impact of library work.
 My personal interests include bad 80s pop music, nature writing and burritos.

 You may have seen/heard me:

 - on episode 18 of the Turbitt & Duck library podcast, where I spend an hour talking about cataloguing, zines and critical librarianship

 - on the New Librarians’ Symposium 9 program, where I spoke about cataloguing and also about zines (are you sensing a theme here)